FACULTY/STAFF POLICY & PROCEDURE MANUAL

 Nicholls State University recognizes the necessity to comply with federal and state laws and regulations concerning leaves and job protection.
 Most notable of these laws and regulations are the Family and Medical Leave Act (FMLA) of 1993, National Defense Authorization Acts (NDAA) of 2008 and Uniformed Services Employment and Reemployment Rights Act (USERRA) of 1994.
 Each of these laws and regulations has specific coverage and entitlement provisions.
 Additionally, the University recognizes that significant disruptions in normal day-to-day operations, such as natural disasters, pandemics, or extended University closure can have an unforeseen impact on a faculty member’s performance in the areas of teaching, research, and service; thus, disrupting the tenure timeline.
 This policy does not supersede any applicable state or federal laws.

 While implementing a Faculty Development Plan, should a faculty member in a tenure track appointment, within his/her probationary period, experience a covered event under the aforementioned regulations and/or occurrences, that faculty member may request an extension, in writing, to extend the probationary period by 12 months.
 The request is to be submitted to the faculty member’s department head immediately following the covered leave event/occurrence, but no later than the end of the next full semester of appointment following the covered event.
 The faculty member’s department head, along with the Dean must approve the request for extension at the College level.
-The final approval of the request by the Provost/ Vice President of Academic Affairs and President of the University is required before any extension will be granted.
+The final approval of the request by the Provost and Vice President for Academic Affairs and President of the University is required before any extension will be granted.
 It is the intent of the policy for the request to be approved or denied within a reasonable and appropriate period of time.

 Back to Top